 No 7 - Research Before Going Out to Eat

-When I decided to stop eating gluten, we basically stopped going out to eat too (for a while).
-You don't have to do this, but you'll be so worried what is and what isn't gluten-free that it might just be easier to prepare your own meals for a while.
+When I decided to stop eating gluten, we stopped going out to eat too (for a while).
+You don't have to do this, but you'll be so worried about what is and isn't gluten-free that it might be easier to prepare your meals for a while.

-My husband really missed our nights out at our favorite restaurants, so I know this will be a big hiccup for anyone hoping to thrive on a gluten-free lifestyle.
-The upside of reduced eating out a lot, is that you'll find yourself with some extra cash at the end of the month!
+My husband missed our nights out at our favorite restaurants, so I know this will be a big hiccup for anyone hoping to thrive on a gluten-free lifestyle.
+However, the upside of reducing eating out a lot is that you'll find some extra cash at the end of the month!

-But as I have grown more confident in what is and what isn't gluten-free we've started to venture out again.
-And for the most part it hasn't been a problem.
-It IS possible to eat out at your favorite dining spots without sacrificing your health or gluten-free status.
+But as I have grown more confident in what is and isn't gluten-free, we've started to venture out again.
+And for the most part, it hasn't been a problem.
+Eating out at your favorite dining spots is possible without sacrificing your health or gluten-free status.

 Just do a little research ahead of time!

-If gluten-free options aren’t readily available on the restaurant’s website, give them a call!
-Most restaurants are very sensitive to the diet restrictions of their patrons and are happy to help you find a solution that allows you to still dine at their establishment.
+If gluten-free options aren't readily available on the restaurant's website, give them a call!
+Most restaurants are susceptible to the diet restrictions of their patrons and are happy to help you find a solution that allows you to still dine at their establishment.

 No 8 - Connect with Others

-I get it, going gluten-free can feel awkward at times.
-While your friends can order anything they want off the dinner menu, you might get stuck with that green salad and a baked potato (we've all been there!).
+I get it; going gluten-free can feel awkward at times.
+While your friends can order anything they want off the dinner menu, you might call stuck with that green salad and a baked potato (we've all been there!).